PyBites-Open-Source/karmabot/README.md

 You should follow the [instructions](https://github.com/python-poetry/poetry) to get poetry up and running for your system.
 We recommend to use a UNIX-based development system (Linux, Mac, WSL).
 After setting up poetry you can use `poetry install` within the project folder to install all dependencies.

-You can use `poetry config settings.virtualenvs.in-project true` such that your virtual environment is created in the project folder as `.venv` folder.
+The poetry virtual environment should be available in the the project folder as `.venv` folder as specified in `poetry.toml`.
 This helps with `.venv` detection in IDEs.

 ### Testing and linting